Thorhian/pyThunder_Path/README.md

 the cut is aborted.
 Once a good cut is found, the image is edited using that capsule shape, setting those pixels alpha value to 0.

-## Current Progress:

-    - Model and stock geometry are loaded as stl files, given by command line arguments.
-    - Rendering of the target model and stock geometry works
-    - Edge Detection and Edge expansion algorithms in GLSL are working
-    - GLSL Compute Shader for counting pixel types has been implemented
-    - GLSL Fragment shader for performing "cuts" on rendered images has been implemented.

 ## References

 The software written here was inspired by this paper,